lsst-tstn/tstn-019/helm.rst

      - The tag of the container image to use for the producers
    * - image.pullPolicy
      - The policy to apply when pulling an image for deployment
+   * - image.nexus3
+     - The tag name for the Nexus3 Docker repository secrets if private images need to be pulled
    * - env
      - This section holds environment configuration for the producer container
    * - env.lsstDdsDomain